woowup/docs/api/apiv3.md

 Authentication
 --------------
 In any call to the API you must sent the apikey in the query string as a parameter.
-For examp
+For example

 So, for example, if your apikey is 'abcdefghijklmnopqrstuvwxyz', you should do a request to

 `https://admin.woowup.com/apiv3/users?apikey=abcdefghijklmnopqrstuvwxyz`

+Other method, and the recomemded, is via Authentication Header, in every call you must send the header

+Authentication: Basic abcdefghijklmnopqrstuvwxyz

 Pagination
 ----------